 Other sanctions may be imposed instead of, or in addition to, those specified above.
-Students may be subject to dismissal from College housing for violations which occur in the residence halls or elsewhere.
+Students may be subject to dismissal from College housing for violations that occur in the residence halls or elsewhere.
 In cases where this sanction is imposed, the student will receive a refund of board charges prorated to the date of removal from College housing.
-Room rent will not be refunded.
+Room charges will not be refunded.

-Alcohol and other drug violations may result in referral to the Counseling and Health Center for assessment and followup.
-Attending life skills workshops, participating in related community service work or educational projects may also be assigned, as well as grade reduction or notation on the student's permanent record.
-Monetary fines, termination of student employment, restrictions on participation in fraternity/sorority pledging/membership activities, restricted access to College facilities or equipment, and/or loss of College recognition or institutional means of support (for student organizations), are examples of sanctions which may be imposed.
+Termination of student employment, restrictions on participation in fraternity/sorority pledging/membership activities, restricted access to College facilities or equipment, and/or loss of College recognition or institutional means of support (for student organizations), are examples of sanctions which may be imposed.

-Structured Mediation Procedure: The Chief Judicial Officer may refer to structured mediation those cases involving interpersonal conflicts--if the misconduct does not warrant suspension or dismissal, and if the conflicting parties agree to voluntary participation in all sessions outlined by the mediator.
-Educational sanctions, intended to foster individual or community development, may be imposed by the Chief Judicial Officer.
+Structured Mediation Procedure: The Student Conduct Officer may refer to structured mediation those cases involving interpersonal conflicts--if the misconduct does not warrant suspension or dismissal, and if the conflicting parties agree to voluntary participation in all sessions outlined by the mediator.
+Educational sanctions, intended to foster individual or community development, may be imposed by the Student Conduct Officer.
 These sanctions become an addendum to the final agreement.

-Non-compliance with the terms of the agreement or addendum will result in immediate referral to the College Judicial Board.
+Non-compliance with the terms of the agreement or addendum will result in immediate referral to the College Student Conduct Board.
 The charge of non-compliance will be added to the existing charges.

-An unsuccessful mediation will result in referral back to the Chief Judicial Officer and no penalties will be applied unless there is documentation of an additional incident.
-A College Judicial Board Hearing or Disciplinary Conference will then be scheduled.
+Appeals of College Student Conduct Board